 Safety and Beautification

-Fast-forward to 2016.
-Boston Post Road has become a by-pass to the Route 20 by-pass, with cars speeding through the Town Center during non-rush hour times, and paralyzed at rush hour by the confounding Church Street/School Street intersection.
-The proposed Master Plan dramatically increases pedestrian safety with better-located and shorter crosswalks, better sight-lines, and traffic calming strategies.
+Fast-forward to now and Boston Post Road has become a by-pass to the Route 20 by-pass, with cars speeding through the Town Center during non-rush hour times, and paralyzed at rush hour by the confounding Church Street/School Street intersection.
+The Town Center Project will dramatically increases pedestrian safety with better-located and shorter crosswalks, better sight-lines, and traffic calming strategies.

-At the same time, the Plan improves the pedestrian connections and views between the Town Green, Josiah Smith Tavern and the Old Library, and the commercial heart of the Town.
-The Master Plan would make it easier for people to park once and walk, rather than drive short distances while doing errands.
+At the same time, the Project will improve the pedestrian connections and views between the Town Green, Josiah Smith Tavern and the Weston Art & Innovation Center, and the commercial heart of the Town.
+The updated Town Center will make it easier for people to park once and walk, rather than drive short distances while doing errands.

 This view looking north from above Brothers Marketplace shows the improved, easier-to-navigate parking, as well as the three new open spaces: The Terrace (left foreground), Town Square (center), and Knox Park (background next to the pharmacy).
 Additionally, connectivity between the Town Center, Town Green, and Town Hall (visible in the far background) is improved, both physically and perceptually.